Processing Entangled Links Into Secure Cryptographic Keys

-According to \cite{Muralidharan2016}, the first generation of quantum repeaters is supposed to use entanglement distillation, which is backed by the fact that this has not only been investigated theoretically but also demonstrated experimentally \cite{Pan2001}.
-The general idea of entanglement distillation is simply to take several noisy quantum states and to distill them into a fewer amount of less noisy quantum states.
-Within the literature, there are many contributions investigating entanglement distillation, e.g. \cite{Duer2007,Rozpedek2018,Chen2024}.
-Some look into these protocols isolated \cite{Duer2007,Rozpedek2018}, while others investigate their integration into communications systems with the specific objective to surpass a certain fidelity threshold, e.g. \cite{Chen2024}.
-However, with regard to the entanglement-based \ac{QKD} schemes, whose overarching objective is the generation of secure keys, there are still unresolved questions with regard to the application of entanglement distillation.
-Also, while there are quantum information-theoretic investigations on the capacity of entangled links, such as the Devetak-Winter rate \cite{Devetak2005}, the fundamental question on how to process these entangled links to approach these limits is insufficiently addressed.
-Thus, within this paper, we take a holistic approach to this problem.
-To achieve this, we will investigate the entire processing chain required to generate a secure key from a set of entangled, yet noisy, quantum states.
-This means, we want to look into the quantum mechanical preprocessing, i.e., entanglement distillation, the processing of the quantum states, i.e., the measurements of them with the goal of extracting correlated bit strings and the necessary classical postprocessing to turn these correlated bit strings into usable secure keys.
-By doing so, we want to contribute towards a unified framework to identify the strategies and conditions that can elevate the performance of this class of \ac{QKD} protocols towards their optimal implementation strategies.
+According to a study on optimal architectures for long distance quantum communication \cite{Muralidharan2016} and the \ac{RFC} 9340 \cite{Kozlowski2023} on the architectural principles of a quantum internet (proposed by the Quantum Internet Research Group), the first, and partly the second, generation of quantum communication systems are supposed to use entanglement distillation to ensure error tolerance.
+This reason and the fact that entanglement distillation has already been demonstrated experimentally \cite{Pan2001}, highly motivates further research in the optimal application and implementation of these protocols.